Northern Lights Photography Tours and Fairbanks Aurora Visitor Information

 We have a limited selection of rental equipment available for our guests if you'd like to rent the proper gear for Aurora photography.

 Filming Aurora is currently a complex and niche subject.
 If you'd like to film the Aurora in video, you'll need a very specific camera.
 Here's a list of cameras we know of capable of shooting quality video of the Northern Lights.
-Sony a7S, Sony a7S Mk II, Canon ME20F-SH, or a Post 2015 RED camera and a very fast lens.
+Sony a7S, Sony a7S Mk II, Sony a7III (which we now rent), Canon ME20F-SH, or a Post 2015 RED camera and a very fast lens.
 Standard DSLRs and cell phones just aren't going to do the job.
-If you'd like to film the Aurora and attend our workshops, we'll be happy to assist you with settings but ask that you do your homework, have competent knowledge of filming, and have all the proper gear prior to joining the tour as this is not our primary focus.
+If you'd like to film the Aurora and attend our workshops, we'll be happy to assist you with settings but ask that you do your homework and have some knowledge of filming as this is not our primary focus.

 Do I have to be a photographer to join the tours?